tollyx/dungeon/README.md

 ## Compiling

+Dependencies: `SDL2`, `Lua53`, `glm`, and `glbinding`

 ### Linux

-* Install SDL2, Lua53 and GLEW using your distro's package manager
+* Install the dependencies using your distro's package manager
 * Create a directory named  "build" and run `cmake .. && make` inside it
 * Move either the resulting binary to the root folder of the repository or copy the assets folder into the build directory
 * You can now run the binary

 ### Windows

-I really need to fix a hassle-free way to build this shit on windows.

-Currently, you need to import the source as a new project in visual studio and set up the dependencies yourself.
-(SDL2, Lua53, GLEW, OpenGL)
+CMake should work just fine on windows as well, but I heavily recommend you to use [vcpkg](https://github.com/Microsoft/vcpkg) to install the libraries.

 ## Future plans